gridsusc/gridsusc.github.io/mentorship.md

 <img id="team-img" src="/assets/img/grids_team_2020/megan_josep.jpg"/>

 *"Hi everyone!
-I’m passionate about applying data science in the fields of marketing and communication."*
+I’m passionate about applying data science in the fields of marketing and communication.
+I’m currently researching the impact of organizational culture and its communicative style on code development at Information Sciences Institute (ISI)."*

 **Mentoring Topics:** Interviewing for a Job